Manami Numakura: Career

 Numakura made her debut as a solo music artist under the Flying Dog label in 2016.
 Her first single "Sakebe" (叫べ, Shout) was released on November 2, 2016; the title song is used as the opening theme to the anime television series Magical Girl Raising Project.
 Her second single "Climber's High!" was released on February 8, 2017; the title song is used as the opening theme to the anime series Fuuka, where Numakura plays the role of Tama.
 Numakura opened her official fanclub Area Nu in April 2017, and she released her first album My Live on June 14, 2017.
 She made an appearance at Animelo Summer Live in 2016 and she made an appearance at Animax Musix 2018.
 She released her second album Ai (アイ) on February 20, 2019.

 On November 25, 2019, Numakura announced that she would be ending her solo singing career after the release of a compilation album titled Minna de! (みんなで!) on February 12, 2020 and her final concert at Toyosu Pit on February 16, 2020, although she will continue her activities as a voice actress.
 Her fanclub is set to close in March of the same year.

 Personal life

 Numakura announced her marriage to fellow voice actor Ryōta Ōsaka on October 23, 2019.
-She announced that she gave birth to a baby boy on December 19, 2021.
+She announced that she gave birth to her first son on December 19, 2021.